CLUBS AND ORGANIZATIONS

 H.Y.I.A.
 Heritage Youth in Action Advisor: Letitica Stinson

 The club is about students joining together to take a more active role in the community, a high school version of the United Way.
 This club raises money for local organizations and different campaigns throughout the year.
-The club meets every Monday after school in Mrs. Stinson's room, 203.
+The club meets every Thursday after school in room 225.

 HYPE-Heritage Youth Providing Enthusiasm Advisor: Emily Morse